- Solar advice hub

 This short time frame is due to the Energy Switch Guarantee, which is a series of standards created by trade association Energy UK that all the major suppliers have signed up to follow.

-Intelligent Octopus Go is the best tariff for many electric vehicle drivers, but it’s not the right choice for everyone.
+Intelligent Octopus Go is worth it for many electric vehicle drivers, as it's a flexible, money-saving tariff – but it’s not the right choice for everyone.

 If you have an EV and a large solar & battery system, and export most of the electricity it produces, you may be better off choosing Intelligent Octopus Flux.